 New ERA has considerable experience in providing technical support for project formulation and implementation.
 It has conducted pilot tests for new technologies and their adaptation and dissemination in rural communities.
 New ERA’s has provided technical assistance to the Melamchi Water Supply Development Board in implementing the Melamchi Water Supply Project; to the Department of Health in designing and implementing a Health Management Information System (HMIS) in all 75 of Nepal’s districts; to the Ministry of Local Development in implementing Rural Infrastructure Development Project in Dolakha, Kavrepalanchowk and Sindhupalchowk districts; to the Rapti Development Project in the field of agriculture, livestock, forestry and natural resource management; to the Department of Water Supply and Sewerage in implementing the Third and Fourth Drinking Water Supply and Sanitation Sector Projects; and to the Ministry of Forest and Soil Conservation’s project on ‘Environment and Forest Enterprise Activity (EFEA)/Ban Udhyam’.

-New ERA has also provided technical assistance to the Royal Government of Bhutan’s health sector in conducting surveys of knowledge, attitudes, practices and behaviours regarding HIV/AIDS/STI among uniformed personnel and youth.
+New ERA has also provided technical assistance to the Royal Government of Bhutan’s health sector in conducting surveys of knowledge, attitudes, practices and behaviors regarding HIV/AIDS/STI among uniformed personnel and youth.
 Also in Bhutan New ERA has provided technical assistance on conducting baseline and end-line surveys on the development of survey design, protocol and data analysis for a Survey on Avian Influenza.